XiaoyangQian/FlowView/README.md

-# FlowView -- Pipeline Monitoring System
+# FlowView -- A Data Pipeline Monitoring System

 ## Overview
 FlowView is a monitoring system that tracks data flow from data generation to HDFS to Hive.